A Historical Mirror of the ‘Lips and Teeth’ Alliance

 Therefore, China’s growing rivalry with America has been the driving factor for enhancing relations with North Korea and other states including Russia to counter the AUKUS pact launched against China.
 Moving forward to 2022, it is expected that two major events will strengthen China-North Korea ties.
 First, the possibility of the election of the People Power Party’s candidate, Yoon Suk-yeol, who alongside many other propositions doesn’t wish for the war between North and South Korea to end as well as his strong support for cordial US relations, all policies which will hinder North Korea and China’s objectives.

 The second event is the Japan-South Korea alliance to protect the Taiwan Strait from China’s invasion and the possibility of a military conflict.
 The Taiwan Strait plays a major role in the increasing influence of China over the Korean Peninsula.
-As an ally of China and considering its close geographical distance with Japan and South Korea, North Korea’s involvement and the threat of being attacked is inevitable.
-Hence, North Korea and China will have to support each other in the case that a war breaks out.
+As an ally of China and considering its close geographical distance from Japan and South Korea, North Korea’s involvement and the threat of being attacked is inevitable.
+Hence, North Korea and China will have to support each other in the case a war breaks out.

 The cordial relationship between China and North Korea has been referred to as an alliance of lips and teeth in the yore.
 After more than fifty years, the friendship shared between both states has pierced into a new stage.
 Despite the ideological border shared by the two neighboring countries, the so-called alliance closer than lips and teeth is complex and misunderstood.